-	On October 21, renowned author Dr. Natalie Hopkinson visited the 3rd grade classroom of Carly Palella at Kimball Elementary School (DCPS).
-After a brief introduction by Palella, Hopkinson played pieces of music from all over world.
+On October 21, renowned author Dr. Natalie Hopkinson visited the third-grade classroom of Carly Palella at Kimball Elementary School (DCPS).
+After a brief introduction by Palella, Hopkinson played pieces of music from all over the world.
 From Salsa to reggae; students were asked to identify the different forms of music.
-With each new rhythm students raised their hand to identify the sound.
+With each new rhythm, students raised their hand to identify the sound.
 When the final rhythm, go-go, was played, students shouted in unison to identify the music unique to their hometown.
 When the class was asked who created go-go, the students all responded “Chuck Brown!”
+Continue reading

 September 30: Sweet Cherie at Tyler Elementary School

 As a testament to Sweet Cherie’s skills as not only a performer but also a teacher, she effectively engages students of all ages, as demonstrated by her unscheduled session with a pre-school class at the school.
 After Simmons engaged them in a movement song and dance, she asked for their favorite songs.
 With the help of Simmons, she created a go-go beat to the popular Mickey Mouse Clubhouse theme song.
 By using a go-go beat with a song of their choice, she defined the genre in a way that was relatable and easily understood by preschoolers.
 Then she handed out instruments so that the children could join in on the performance.
-[Description from Teaching for Change volunteer, Zanso Dalili.)
-Here are pictures and video from the visit.
+[Description from Teaching for Change volunteer, Zanso Dalili.]

 September 23: Sweet Cherie at Takoma EC

-On September 23, Cherie “Sweet Cherie” Mitchell Agurs visited the 3rd grade classroom of Raphael Bonhomme at Takoma Education Campus (DCPS).
+On September 23, Cherie “Sweet Cherie” Mitchell Agurs visited the third-grade classroom of Raphael Bonhomme at Takoma Education Campus (DCPS).
 Before she arrived, the class reviewed norms that should be followed when guest speakers visit.
-Bonhomme then passed out index cards for students to write down question they had about go-go.
+Bonhomme then passed out index cards for students to write down questions they had about go-go.
 When Sweet Cherie entered the classroom, students smiled with excitement.
+Continue reading

 Cherie began by talking about the history of go-go and how she came to love music.
 After that, she led the students in some popular call and response chants that are staples of go-go music.
-Cherie went around the room, read the students’s names on their desk labels, and inserted each name into the chant “Go _______, it’s your birthday.”
+Cherie went around the room, read the students’ names on their desk labels, and inserted each name into the chant “Go _______, it’s your birthday.”
 Students waited in anticipation as Cherie approached their seat.
-Students were then asked to either keep the beat by banging on their desks, or adding additional melodies using shakers.
+Students were then asked to either keep the beat by banging on their desks or adding additional melodies using shakers.
 Cherie explained that each person added to the music with his or her sound.
 After the class joined in with a few songs, they asked a variety of questions about go-go.
-Here are pictures and video from the visit.

 September 17: John Buchanan at School Without Walls